andraspatka/q-swarm/docs/qlearn/qlearn.md

 ## Rewards

 The reward is the negative of the distance to the goal.
+SO the positive of the light sensor's maximal reading value.